 All other students should check the requirements with the International Office of their home university.
 Minimum requirements may apply.

 Duration of courses

 Globalization Program courses consists of 40 class hours (36 contact hours + 4 hours co-curricular activities at discretion of professor).
 "Italian for Foreigners" consists of 56 hours of tuition.

 VIU Academic activities are scheduled from Monday to Friday:

 classes are generally held from Monday 9.15 am to Thursday 6.30 pm;

 many activities and the co-curricular program will be scheduled on Fridays, such as site visits, field trips, some lectures or rescheduled classes (VIU undertakes to inform students at least one week in advance), therefore please consider your schedule and consult with your professors before making personal commitments on Fridays.

-Exams: The evaluation methods are determined by the professor of each course.
+The evaluation methods are determined by the professor of each course.
 Exams may be oral or written, intermediate or final.
 Students may have to prepare research papers and presentations.

-Plagiarism: in exams, research papers and presentations is a form of cheating.
+In exams, research papers and presentations is a form of cheating.
 Students found guilty of plagiarism will fail the course and their home university will be informed.
 Disciplinary action may be taken also by the home university.